FDio/govpp/extras/libmemif/README.md

 libmemif for Golang is build on the top of the original, C-written libmemif library using `cgo`.
-It is therefore necessary to have C-libmemif header files and the library itself installed in locations known to the compiler.
+It is therefore necessary to have C-libmemif header files, and the library itself installed in locations known to the compiler.

 For example, to install C-libmemif system-wide into the standard